What is Pupil Premium?

 Our strategies are designed to overcome the identified barriers over time to ensure students can progress and be successful academically and socially in school and in their future lives.

 From September 2016, we have increased the capacity to ‘Close the Gap’ with our provision being driven through a focus on ‘academic progress’ and ‘student support’.
-These areas are led by our Heads of House: Mr J Gardner (North), Miss N Cooper (East), Mrs N Bradley (South) and Ms JA Harris (Student behaviour.
+These areas are led by our Heads of House: Mr J Gardner (North), Miss N Cooper (South), Mrs N Bradley (East) Mr J Spark (West).
 If you would like to find out more about our Pupil Premium provision, Mrs Watson (Senior Assistant Headteacher) would be pleased to hear from you.

 Year 7 Literacy & Numeracy catch-up premium